iamkirankumaryadav/Library/Data Science/Statistics.md

 - Gather, Review, Analyze and Draw Conclusions from Data.
 - Collection, Organization, Analysis, Interpretation and Presentation of Data.

+### Statistics is the Branch of Mathematics
+- Deals with Data Collection, Organization, Analysis, Interpretetion and Presentation

+### Machine Learning is the Branch of Artificial Intelligence
+- Uses Algorithms to Learn and Improve from Experience

 ### Data Types
 1. Numerical : Data Expressed with Digits | Quantitative : Discrete or Continuous